-Broadband Communications North (BCN) is a not-for-profit incorporated entity.
-BCN is governed by a Board of Directors that is selected by members of the organization and made up of representatives from tribal councils, territorial political organizations, and independent First Nation communities.
+Broadband Communications North (BCN) is a not-for-profit incorporated entity, governed by a Board of Directors that is made up of representatives from tribal councils, territorial political organizations, and independent First Nation communities.
 BCN was incorporated in 2002 initially targeting 28 unserved and under-served communities in Manitoba's North.
 Since then, BCN has been actively improving and expanding its network to serve more communities to facilitate equitable high-speed broadband.

 BCN now services over 62 rural, northern, and remote communities in Manitoba.
-The BCN network is one of the largest First Nations community networks in Canada, spanning over 1000 km, encompassing a large portion of the province of Manitoba.
+The BCN network is one of the largest Indigenous community networks in Canada, spanning over 1000 km, encompassing a large portion of the province of Manitoba.